lonemohsin33/Book-Management-Mern/README.md

 ### Use Of Cookie-Parser
 I have used the Token which will be available from Jsonwebtoken and sent it as  cokiee for the session to keep the user Logged in.

+### Reeact Hooks
+I have used React hooks like use state and use Effect.
+Use effect is used to render changes after any updation/change in the provided state.
 ### npm run start

 Command to run the server in development mode!